belief/BeliefWP-Framework/README.md

-##BELIEF_THEME_TEMPLATE
+##BELIEF THEME TEMPLATE

 ###General Info

 This is the template Theme for Wordpress by Belief.
-This current theme is designed under Wordpress version 3.9.2.
-There are a few vendor projects included in this template, and for the most part the dependancies are listed through gulp, etc.
+This current theme is designed under Wordpress version 4.0.0 There are a few vendor projects included in this template with gulp and requirejs, and for the most part the dependancies are listed through gulp, etc.

 ###Before Install:
-1. Run script to replace all occurrences of "BELIEF_THEME_TEMPLATE" to "Client_name".
-Use underscore and Front Caps.
+1. go to your wp-config file and add a define method:

-2. Run script to replace all occurrences of "belief_theme_slug" to "client_slug".
-Use underscore and all lowercase.
+	define( 'BELIEF_THEME_SLUG', '[[Theme Slug Name Here]]');

-3. Run script to replace all occurrences of "Belief_Theme_Classes" to "Client_Classes".
-Use underscore and all Front Caps.
+2. remove the define method in app/util/constants
-1. Run script to replace all occurrences of "BELIEF_THEME_TITLE" to "Client Name".
-Use display preferences.
+3. filter through js modules and vendors depending on scope of project.

 ###For Gulp:
 	1. ensure npm is installed.